 Within the Building Tomorrow framework Taubman College is prioritizing equity innovation: academic innovation that promotes equitable access to learning in architecture and planning.
 To support this thrust, Dean Massey launched Equity Innovation, a college-wide competitive incentive funding program.
 Open to faculty, staff, and students, this program supports proposals to develop or pilot new modes and formats of teaching and learning, curricular reformulation, and process innovations that promise to make our education more inclusive, accessible, affordable, and satisfying by giving students the options they need to excel with us.

 This spring, faculty, staff, and students submitted 10 proposals.
-Based on evaluation by a jury of Rashida Ng (Temple University, ACSA), Jeremy Till (Central St. Martins, University of the Arts London), and Barbara Brown Wilson (University of Virginia), as well as consultation with the program chairs and assistant and associate deans, Dean Massey committed $55,000 to fund five of these proposals, which are listed below.
+Based on an evaluation by a jury of Rashida Ng (Temple University, ACSA), Jeremy Till (Central St. Martins, University of the Arts London), and Barbara Brown Wilson (University of Virginia), as well as consultation with the program chairs and assistant and associate deans, Dean Massey committed $55,000 to fund five of these proposals, which are listed below.

 Building Tomorrow Together: A College-Instituted Peer Mentorship Program

 Lead: Sarah Scott, Taubman College Admissions Marketing Coordinator

 Project Collaborator: Joana Dos Santos, Taubman College Diversity, Equity and Inclusion Specialist/DEI Implementation Lead

 Description: This program aims to significantly increase retention and graduation rates as well as improve the experience for underrepresented students at Taubman College through peer mentorship efforts.

 Chinese Architecture Theory Collaborative / 践研社 - 中国建筑系列讨论会